ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 The suggested default limit of 6 quality attributes is really here to encourage prioritisation, reduce the scope of the 'storming' phase and get people thinking about potential trade-offs.
 Some teams might find it challenging to commit to a small subset of quality attributes.
 Try to remind the team that prioritising some quality attributes doesn't mean that the remaining quality attributes are irrelevant or unimportant.

+> ##### Top Tip
-Depending on the team's context and level of testing maturity some quality attributes might be completely new to some people.
+> Depending on the team's context and level of testing maturity some quality attributes might be completely new to some people.
 This in itself is a valuable signal.
 Don't ignore it!
 Instead consider what you can learn from this as a team.
 Are you exposing a lack of understanding of testing roles?
 Are there future opportunities here for your testing experts to work more closely with other disciplines?

 #### Suggesting Risks - The 'Storming' Part